alastair87-cyf/fundamentals-course/teacher-resources/preparation.md

 Be sure that you have familiarised yourself with all of the content that is taught over the four weeks of the course.

-It is advised that you attempt the coursework yourself to make sure you understand exactly what is expected of the students.
+It is advised that you attempt the coursework yourself to make sure you understand exactly what is expected of the trainees.

 ## 5\) Prepare for Assessments

-On Week 2-4 there are assessments that should be done with students to measure their progress through the course.
-Depending on the number of students you have attending the class you'll need extra technical people to run.
+On Week 2-4 there are assessments that should be done with trainees to measure their progress through the course.
+Depending on the number of trainees you have attending the class you'll need extra technical people to run.

 Be sure to find people to run these assessments and understand how they will be run.